ikassim9/Marvel-Comics/README.md

 # **API to display marvel characters and its related comics**

 ### This application will be used to fetch data from the marvel api.
 It will take user input and return the given character and comics that the character is present in.
+You can visit [here](https://comics-side-project.herokuapp.com/) to interact with the application.

  <br>